 With childcare, community spaces, and transit

 1. Permanent funding to create and maintain at least 500 affordable homes every year.

-2. Green New Deal for Social Housing: Will remodel existing buildings with strict environmental standards, link to public transit, cut SF’s carbon footprint.
+2. Green New Deal for Municipal Housing: Will remodel existing buildings with strict environmental standards, link to public transit, cut SF’s carbon footprint.

-3. Anyone who lives or works in SF will qualify, with neighborhood preference for residents.
+3. Anyone who lives or works in SF will qualify, with Certificates of Preference accepted and neighborhood preference for residents.

 4. Rent is capped at 25% of income, apartment size depends on household size.

 5. Publicly-owned, publicly-managed, union jobs, with tenants’ associations to hold the city accountable.

 6.Paid for by a tax on multimillion-dollar businesses making over $25M/year.

 7. Includes nearby childcare facilities, frequent public transit, and spaces for community activities.

 Everyone in San Francisco should have an affordable, sustainable home.
 This measure will create a permanent funding source and set of rules to ensure a fair deal for anyone who lives or works in our city.